Freshwater Fish of Hong Kong

 (iii) Oryzias curvinotus (Nichols et Pope, 1927)

 Oryzias curvinotus is a primary freshwater fish that belongs to the Adrianichthyidae family.
 It has a short dorsal fin located at the posterior half of the body, very close to the caudal fin.
 O. curvinotus is mostly found in rice fields, and thus has the common name 'rice fish' (Oryzias means rice in Latin).
 It is also found in pools, reservoirs and slow flowing streams.
-The local populations of O. curvinotus are recorded in less than ten localities, including a few streams in Sai Kung and Lantau as well as some reservoirs in the North District and Tuen Mun.
-Regional distribution covers the southeast regions of China .
+The local populations of O. curvinotus are recorded in streams in northeastern New Territories and Lantau as well as some reservoirs in the North District and Tuen Mun.
+Regional distribution covers the southeast regions of China.

 (iv) Pseudobagrus trilineatus (Zheng, 1979)

 Pseudobagrus trilineatus is one of the Bagridae in Hong Kong.
-It is a nocturnal species that inhabits hill streams and ponds.
-It was firstly recorded at a marsh in Sai Kung in 1997, and recent surveys reveal that it is now widely distributed in nearby streams, marshes and catchments.
-P. trilineatus is considered a 'rare' species in Hong Kong.
+It is a nocturnal species that inhabits hill streams, marshes and ponds.
+It was firstly recorded at a marsh in Sai Kung in 1997, and further surveys found that it also occurs in a stream in Tai Po.
+P. trilineatus is considered as a rare species in Hong Kong.
 Regional distribution is restricted to tributaries of Dongjiang in Guangdong Province.

 (v) Rasbora steineri (Nichols et Pope, 1927)

-Rasbora steineri is a primary freshwater fish occurring in hill streams and lower reaches of lowland streams.
-It was once thought to be extinct locally but was re-discovered in recent surveys carried out by the Agriculture, Fisheries and Conservation Department (AFCD).
-However, records were made only at two localities in the Northern District of Hong Kong.
-It is thus listed as a rare species.
+Rasbora steineri is a primary freshwater fish occurring in lowland streams.
+It was once thought to be extinct locally in early 1990s.
+However, subsequent biodiversity surveys carried out by the Agriculture, Fisheries and Conservation Department (AFCD) recorded the fish in the Northern District of Hong Kong, though records were made only at two localities.
+It is thus considered as a rare species.
 Regional distribution of R. steineri covers the Chinese provinces of Hainan and Guangdong.

 (vi) Rhodeus ocellatus (Kner, 1867)